Klwdie/Wazuh_Installer_4_Win/README.md

 3. Edit the file to include the specific Agent version, Manager IP, and whatever other changes you'd like. ```powershell -noexit -ExecutionPolicy Bypass ise -File .\Wazuh-Installer.ps1```
 4. ```powershell -noexit -ExecutionPolicy Bypass -File .\Wazuh-Installer.ps1```

+While you can set the Manager IP or FQDN to be an input, that takes time.
+If you are deploying Wazuh agents to a large environment having it static might be preferred.

 ---

 Obviously all environments are different, so I encourage you to edit this as you need for you OWN environment.
 You MAY also need to edit the version Agent being downloaded.